Inspection Test Plan

 Why is an Inspection Test Plan Important?

 Health and safety is a serious issue in the construction industry.
 In 2022, there are a reported number of 1,008 fatal work injuries in construction in the US.
-This is why it’s integral for construction businesses to establish safety programs, to ensure safety and the quality of the project.
-Below are 5 Construction Pitfalls that are Avoided with an Inspection and Test Plan
+This is why an inspection test plan is integral for construction businesses to establish safety programs, to ensure safety and the quality of the project.
+Below are 5 Common Construction Pitfalls that are Avoided with an Inspection and Test Plan

 • Failure to identify problem areas early – Construction projects have critical components with inherent risks.
 Project managers should identify these risks beforehand and address them proactively to avoid incidents.